Among all nations . . . with power

 Week 21 (May) -- Commentary on Luke 24

 There is no doubt about what the resurrected Christ wanted for His people.
 He wanted them to be power-charged.
-The last words of Jesus, which Luke records in his gospel, underscore that.
+That what the last words of Jesus, as recorded by Luke in his gospel, point to.
 That's also clear from the Master's words about our being witnesses in all the world which Luke records in Acts 1:8.

 There is a reason why Jesus wants His people to be power-charged.
 Just prior to His admonition to wait until they were "clothed with power from on high," Jesus talked to His followers about preaching repentance and forgiveness to all nations.